moelkama/moelkama/README.md

 ### ELKAMAL Mohammed

 I'm a software engineer with a background in IT.
 I’m currently studying computer science at (1337, Ben Guerir) while also expanding my knowledge by studying in the faculty of physical sciences (Semlalia, Marrakech).
-My focus is on advancing my understanding of computer science, particularly in areas like quantum computing, to enhance my skills and expertise in emerging technologies.
+My focus is on advancing my understanding of computer science, particularly in areas like quantum computing, to enhance my skills and expertise in emerging technologies. [**VISITE MY PORTFOLIO**](https://moelkama.github.io/Portfolio/)